Duxhurst Industrial Farm Colony: Cottages

 The cost of each cottage was approximately £350 (US$1,750), and each structure was named by or after the donor.
-Various branches of the B.W.T.A contributed funds for the construction of additional cottages.
+Various branches of the BWTA contributed funds for the construction of additional cottages.
 One of the brightest cottages was given by the sailors of the Royal Navy, called the Agnes Weston Royal Navy Cottage.

 Lady Henry's cottage

 Lady Henry's cottage was built by Butler & Paul, cottage house decorators of Norwich, in accordance with Lady Henry's ideas.
 The cottage was approached by a white wicket gate, opening on to an old-fashioned red-tiled path, lined on either side with bright flower borders.
 It was one story high, and was thatched with reeds from the Norfolk Broads.
 The entrance was from a Gothic porch, with seats on either side, and a lantern swinging from the roof.
 The simple wood door is opened by a latch.
-Straight away was the chief apartment of the cottage, a long, low room, which extende the full width of the building.
+Straight away was the chief apartment of the cottage, a long, low room, which extended the full width of the building.
 The ceiling was white, with beams of oak.
 The floor was covered with matting, relieved by colored rugs.
-There were several small diamond-paned windows, with deep window sills, whereon stood pots of musk, fuchsias and geraniums.
+There were several small diamond-paned windows, with deep windowsills, whereon stood pots of musk, fuchsias and geraniums.
 The curtains were white spotted muslin.
 A grandfather clock stood in the corner and by the red-brick open fireplace, with andirons, stood the high-backed seat upon which three people could sit.
 The fireside seat was made out of some pieces of old wood carving which Lady Henry had picked up.
 The open fireplace was copied from a New England design, which Lady Henry saw at Willard's cottage in the Catskill Mountains.
 A set of brasses stood about the hearth, and an old brass warming pan hung by the side.